ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/concepts/sponsored-fees-and-reserves.md

 - **Co-signed flow**: Both parties must consent to each transaction by providing their signatures.
 The sponsor signs the entire transaction, including the sponsee's `Account` and `Sequence` fields, which prevents signature replay attacks.
 The sponsor also approves the `Fee` value and any fields that affect reserve requirements, such as `Destination`.

 - **Pre-funded flow**: The sponsor consents once when submitting a `SponsorshipSet` transaction.
 The sponsee cannot modify the terms or exceed the limits the sponsor set.
-The sponsor can limit usage with `MaxFee` and `RemainingOwnerCount`, or require their signature for specific transactions using the `lsfSponsorshipRequireSignForFee` or `lsfSponsorshipRequireSignForReserve` flags.
+The sponsor can limit usage with `FeeAmount`, `MaxFee`, and `RemainingOwnerCount`, or require their signature for specific transactions using the `lsfSponsorshipRequireSignForFee` or `lsfSponsorshipRequireSignForReserve` flags.

 The sponsee cannot unilaterally change the sponsorship type, and the sponsor's funds cannot be used beyond the agreed terms.
 Only the sponsee can transfer a sponsorship to a new sponsor, and the new sponsor must co-sign the transaction to consent.
-Either party can exit a relationship at any time by submitting a [SponsorshipTransfer transaction][].
+Either party can exit a sponsorship relationship at any time by submitting a [SponsorshipTransfer transaction][].

 ## Managing Sponsorships